wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/user-guide/server-to-server/_index.md

 ---
-title: 'Server to server'
+title: 'Server to Server'
 weight: 70
 layout: single
-meta_title: "Server to server - MultiSafepay Docs"
+meta_title: "Server to Server - MultiSafepay Docs"
 childlist: '.'
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 short_description: 'Finalize credit card payments without being redirected to the MultiSafepay payment page'